-Filter Technology used in AquaMedix™ and CleanSpray® products
+Micor-Filter Membrane Technology used in AquaMedix® and CleanSpray® products

-AquaMedix™ Micro-Filters use super-efficient asymmetrical hollow fiber membranes.
-These membranes have a high affinity for water by virtue of a unique blend of polymeric and mineral components and only require normal potable water pressure to operate the filtration process.
-The Micro-Filter in filter cartridges contains patented technology that will successfully remove 99.99999% of bacteria even with the high flow rates typically used in the United States.
+AquaMedix® Micro-Filter membrane technology use super-efficient, asymmetrical, hollow fiber membranes.
+These Micro-Filter membranes have a high affinity for water by virtue of a unique blend of polymeric and mineral components and only require normal potable water pressure to operate the filtration process.
+The Micro-Filter membrane within filter cartridges contain patented technology that will successfully remove 99.99999% of bacteria even with the high flow rates typically used in the United States.

 - Capillary (hollow fiber) membranes have following properties: